Fate Condensed ©2020 Evil Hat Productions, LLC.

 An arc is a series of sessions that often contain plot elements that carry over from session to session.
 Those plot elements don’t have to conclude within an arc, but there are usually significant developments and changes that come about over the course of it.
 Think of this as similar to a third- or half-season of a television show.
 It’s likely comprised of about four sessions of play.

-If your gameplay falls outside of those “likely” ranges, you may want to change how some parts of the milestones work.
+If your gameplay falls outside of those “likely” ranges, you may want to change how some parts of advancement work.
 If your arcs run more than four to six sessions of play, you may want to allow Severe consequences to clear after four sessions pass rather than waiting until the end of the arc.
 If you want advancement to happen more slowly, you might allow improvements like skill points and refresh gains less often.
-If your group tends to schedule fairly short sessions, you might not hit a minor milestone at the end of every session.
+If your group tends to schedule fairly short sessions, you might not hit a milestone at the end of every session.
 Season to taste; the game is yours to shape!

 As the GM, you are the director of game sessions.
 Note that you are not the boss.
 Fate Condensed is collaborative, and the players have say in what happens to their characters.
 Your job is to keep things moving by doing these things: